lukso-network/website-support-center/docs/general/community/community.md

 We have two main accounts:

 1. [LUKSO](https://twitter.com/lukso_io) - where we tweet about all things happening in LUKSO
-2. [ERC725](https://twitter.com/ERC725Account) - where we tweet about mainly technology focussed topics
+2. [ERC725](https://twitter.com/ERC725Account) - where we tweet about mainly developer oriented topics

 ## Discord